-The patient understands that he/she may also communicate with the physician via telephone or during a scheduled appointment and that email is not a substitute for the care that may be provided during an office visit.
+The patient understands that he/she may also communicate with the physician via telephone or during a scheduled appointment and that electronic messaging is not a substitute for the care that may be provided during an office visit.
 Appointments should be made to discuss any new issues as well as any sensitive medical information.

 4. TYPES OF EMAIL TRANSMISSIONS THAT PATIENT AGREES TO SEND AND/OR RECEIVE